Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Januari 2026 22.36.57 UTC
+- WIB: Senin, 19 Januari 2026 23.42.35 UTC
-- WITA: Senin, 19 Januari 2026 23.36.57 UTC
+- WITA: Selasa, 20 Januari 2026 00.42.35 UTC
-- WIT: Selasa, 20 Januari 2026 00.36.57 UTC
+- WIT: Selasa, 20 Januari 2026 01.42.35 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: technology
+Kategori: nature